Sirpy-Palaniswamy/HackerRank-Solutions/README.md

 # HackerRank-Solutions
-I have uploaded the solutions for some of the programs that I have done
+I have uploaded the solutions for some of the programs that I have done in Hackerrank